cs-education/sysbuild/.github/CONTRIBUTING.md

 3. [Fork](https://help.github.com/articles/fork-a-repo/) this repository.
 Clone your forked git repository:
     `git clone https://github.com/<your-username>/sysbuild.git`

-4. Navigate to the web project inside the newly cloned directory:
+4. Navigate to the newly cloned directory:
-    `cd sysbuild/webapp/`
+    `cd sysbuild/`

+5. Run the setup script to create the recommended git remotes:
+    `./scripts/setup.sh`

-5. Configure Git to be able to update your fork with the changes from the original repository:
+6. Navigate to the web project inside the repository:
-    `git remote add upstream https://github.com/cs-education/sysbuild.git`
+    `cd webapp/`

-6. Install dependencies and set up the project:
+7. Install dependencies and set up the project:
     `npm install`

-7. Start a local development server:
+8. Start a local development server:
     `gulp serve`

-8. Navigate to <http://localhost:8080> in your preferred web browser.
+9. Navigate to <http://localhost:8080> in your preferred web browser.

 Note: The rest of this guide assumes that `sysbuild/webapp/` is your working directory.